jakob-bagterp/browserist/docs/user-guide/navigation/scrolling.md

 ## Scrolling Up and Down
 ### By Length
 #### Pixels
-How to scroll down by a number of pixels:
+How to scroll down by a number of pixels, relative to the current position:

 ```python title=""
 browser.scroll.down_by(100)
 ```

-How to scroll up by a number of pixels:
+How to scroll up by a number of pixels, relative to the current position:

 ```python title=""
 browser.scroll.up_by(50)
 ```

 #### Pages
-How to scroll a page down:
+How to scroll a page down, relative to the current position:

 ```python title=""
 browser.scroll.page.down()
 ```

-How to scroll a page up:
+How to scroll a page up, relative to the current position:

 ```python title=""
 browser.scroll.page.up()
 ```

 #### Example with Mixed Methods
 Let's imagine that we want to take screenshots of a page that requires scrolling to load all the content.
-We can scroll down by a page and then a little up to capture screenshots the entire page:
+We can scroll down by a page and then a little up to capture screenshot partials of the entire page:

 ```python linenums="1"
 from browserist import Browser